elv-001/EconLab/docs/experiments.md

 ### 2. Starting Inequality

-I want to see if an equal starting point reduces inequality, and what other side effects there are.
+How does the starting point of agents (determined by jitter) impact equality and the economy?

 **Conditions:**
 - A: Zero Jitter